Liquid Silk Lube

 Can I use lubricant when pregnant?

 Extra vaginal discharge during pregnancy usually provides sufficient, natural lubrication, however, intimate lubricants are safe to use during pregnancy if you need extra moisture.
-Because during this period, your cervix is sealed shut, the lubricant can’t get inside the womb, and it will not harm your baby.
+Because during this period, your cervix is sealed shut, the lube can’t get inside the womb, and it will not harm your baby.

 You should also steer clear of flavoured lubes, especially if they contain added sugar.
 Like glycerine, added sugars increase the risk of yeast infection.